arnavmeduri/arnavmeduri/README.md

 ## Hi, I'm Arnav Meduri 👋

-I'm a Computer Science and Statistics student at Duke University.
-I enjoy working at the intersection of data, systems, and people — especially in areas like machine learning, distributed systems, and user-centered design.
+I am a Computer Science and Statistics student at Duke University, with interests in machine learning, distributed systems, and human-centered computing.

 ## Currently...